I’m probably dating myself when I use the phrase, “Get real!” Here’s how the Urban Dictionary defines it:

 Enjoy the time you spend with people.
 Give others the opportunity to be their genuine selves.
 When you’re in a conversation or meeting, really be there.
 Who knows…you may even get a chance to be funny!

 Let us know how we can help you.
 Our mission at Mandel is to help everyone be heard.
 And, we know that one of the best ways to make that happen is to help people communicate as their most authentic selves.

 Interested in how we do this?
 Research-backed training and tools.
 Learn-by-doing interactive practice.
 Personalized, in-the-moment coaching and feedback.

-To learn more, browse our flagship offering, Think and Speak for Results™.
+To learn more, browse our Think and Speak for Results™ Communication Training Workshops.
 Or explore how Executive Coaching can help executives within your organization enhance their credibility and impact by honing a more authentic leadership style and voice.